Tracardi/tracardi-api/docs/resources/twitter_resource.md

 Now you have to change your access level from Essential to Elevated, to do this you have to go through a few steps.

-1. Go to https://developer.twitter.com/en/portal/products/elevated and change your access to elevated, than click __" Apply"__.
+1. Go to https://developer.twitter.com/en/portal/products/elevated and change your access to elevated, then click __" Apply"__.
 2. Now you will need to provide information why you do you need elevated access.